-- TransientShaperAU.component from /Library/Audio/Plug-Ins/Components - TransientShaper.vst from /Library/Audio/Plug-Ins/VST - TransientShaper.vst3 from /Library/Audio/Plug-Ins/VST3
+- TransientShaperAU.component from /Library/Audio/Plug-Ins/Components - TransientShaper.vst from /Library/Audio/Plug-Ins/VST

 3. License

 If you bought a Transient Shaper license, you will just need to click the "Open License" button and point Transient Shaper to the .lic file.